Pricing

 You need AI search visibility now

-If your competitors already appear in ChatGPT, Perplexity, or Google AI Overview recommendations and you do not, closing the brand mentions in AI gap should be your first move.
-AI models cannot recommend brands they have never encountered in their training data.
+If your competitors already appear in ChatGPT, Perplexity, or Google AI Overview recommendations and you don’t, closing the understanding AI brand mentions gap should be your first move.
+AI models can’t recommend brands they have never encountered in their training data.

-Building editorial mentions across publications that AI models actively learn from — news sites, industry journals, established blogs — directly addresses this gap.
+Building editorial coverage on publications AI retrievers regularly surface, like news sites, industry journals, and established blogs, directly addresses this gap.

 When your brand is new to a category, you may not yet have the domain authority to earn competitive backlinks.
 But you can earn mentions through contributed articles, expert commentary, product reviews, and inclusion in roundup content.